Ayivugwe/Ayivugwe/README.md

-- 👋 Hi, I’m @Ayivugwe.
-Gospel Preaching.
+- 👋 Hi, I’m Ayivugwe Kabemba.
+Gospel Preacher.
 Believer of the End-Time Message By Brother Branham.
+Spftware Developer.
 - 👀 I’m interested in learning new things and building things which can help the community and the whole world.
 - 🌱 I’m currently learning different things...
 -  I'm currently working on different projects.